seifuntara/ds/README.md

-# just some projects from dataquest
+# just some projects from dataquest.